2019 DIABETES UPDATE: High Impact Management for Clinicians | November 9-10, 2019

 At the end of this activity, participants should be able to:

-- Select the best available approaches for patients with diabetes and insulin resistance.
+- Select and modify the appropriate treatment intensity for patients with diabetes

 Touro University College of Osteopathic Medicine—California is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Touro University College of Osteopathic Medicine—California designates this Live activity for a maximum of 9.25 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 The Touro University College of Osteopathic Medicine—California is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians.

 The Touro University College of Osteopathic Medicine—California designates this program for a maximum of 9.25 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in the activity.

 Pharmacists - Pursuant to Title 16 CCR section 1732.2, coursework which meets the standard of relevance to pharmacy practice and has been approved for continuing education by the Medical Board of California shall, upon satisfactory completion, be considered approved continuing education for pharmacists.